City Assessor's Page

 You have thirty (30) days from when

-you receive your bill to file an appeal disputing the valuation of
+the bill is mailed to file an appeal disputing the valuation of

 your motor vehicle or trailer.
-The appeal period for
+The deadline to file a vehicle

-tax year 2012 is over.
+tax year 2013 was August 13, 2013 and is now over.
 For more detailed information, see RI

 44-34-8 or the